 Last spring’s rush to online learning was understandably rife with problems.
 “For most, remote teaching did not work well,” contends David McKinnon, Professor of Neurobiology and Behavior at Stony Brook University in a presentation by Children and Screens.
 “Kids gained little or nothing, or regressed.”
 This time, schools have had more time to prepare.
 Still, he says, “creating a good remote learning program is a very challenging task.”

 Teachers will try their hardest to give students opportunities for higher-level reasoning and independent thought along with the basics of reading, writing, and arithmetic.
 What may be lost for kids are the intangibles, like being able to express their feelings, move around, and build life skills.
-That’s where home can supplement.
+Supplementing those at home will go a long way toward keeping kids’ spirits up and their love of learning alive.

 Lots of kids only have shiny objects on their holiday lists and it’s hard to imagine what would entice them that isn’t tech-related.
 But unplugged gifts can compete, especially if they’re just risky enough to cause a jolt of adrenaline, as do their screen-based rivals.